intergalacticfm/plugin.review.intergalacticfm/admin-overview-online.md

 **Tagline** (two to five words): *Es el Camino*

-**Plot** (twenty to thirty words): *Miqkael has been a dj since 1997 and lived in Barcelona from 2000 until 2011, playing at Moog and other clubs.
+**Plot** (twenty to thirty words): *Miqkael has been a DJ since 1997 and lived in Barcelona from 2000 until 2011, playing at Moog and other clubs.
 Since that time he has been also performing around Europe.
 Streaming from his Basque homeland, he shows you the way by mixing love and anger.*

 **Genre** (one to three genres): *techno, disco, chicago, electro*